directus/directus/docs/cloud/glossary.md

 Directus Core allows asset storage for any type of file.
 This applies on all Cloud Projects.
 However, on Directus Cloud, certain hard technical limits apply to file uploads such as limits on size per asset and total asset storage per Project.
-For more details, see [Cloud Policies](https://directus.io/cloud-policies/#).
+For more details, see [Cloud Policies](https://directus.io/cloud-policies/#)

-Asset Storage space varies by Project Tier.
-For details, see [Cloud Policies](https://directus.io/cloud-policies/).
+Asset Storage space varies by Project tier.
+For details, see [Cloud Policies](https://directus.io/cloud-policies/)

-## Automatic Software Updates
+## Automatic Updates

 Software updates on any app can be a time-consuming chore, taking developer energy and focus away from core business logic.
 Cloud Projects are updated every two weeks in rolling releases _(i.e. done with no downtime)_.
 These updates keep